-This new Statement includes the crosscutting themes of:
+This is a new Statement and includes the crosscutting themes of:

 - equity, diversity, and inclusion (EDI) - accessibility and the needs of disabled students - education for sustainable development (ESD) - employability, entrepreneurship and enterprise education (EEE) - generative artificial intelligence (Gen AI).

 How can I use this document?